rossjturner/seismic_attributes/README.md

 ## Documentation and Examples

 Full documentation of the functions included in the seismic_attributes package, in addition to worked examples, is included in [seismic_attributes_user.pdf](https://github.com/rossjturner/seismic_attributes/blob/main/seismic_attributes_user.pdf) on the GitHub repository.
+The worked examples are additionally included in the following Jupyter notebook: [seismic_attributes_example.ipynb](https://github.com/rossjturner/seismic_attributes/blob/main/seismic_attributes_example.ipynb).

 ## Contact